-Recognition of the importance of life sciences to the UK economy is growing, and AHSNs are proudly seen by government as one of the enablers of this economic growth opportunity.
-Over the next year AHSNs will be renamed as 'Health Innovation Networks' but our mission will remain the same.
+Recognition of the importance of life sciences to the UK economy is growing, and health innovation networks are proudly seen by government as one of the enablers of this economic growth opportunity.
 In the context of the challenges faced by the NHS as it celebrates its 75th birthday, transformation through innovation is no longer seen as "nice to do but expensive" - instead it is a key tool in supporting the NHS to reduce the elective backlog, deliver on our Net Zero ambitions, support UK plc through a thriving life science sector, and reduce inequalities for, and with, our communities.
 We are immensely proud of the work and impact that has been achieved and that is featured in this report, and we thank you for all the support that you continue to show us.